cjdaniel/tseliot-fortune/README.md

     fortune

 Or, if you want just T.S.
-Eliot quotes, add `tseliot` on the end of that same line.
+Eliot quotes, add the following line:

+    fortune tseliot

+That's it!
+Have fun.